F5Networks/f5-google-gdm-templates/README.md

 corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-google-gdm-templates/blob/master/google-bigip-version-matrix.md.

-## Current F5 Google Deployment Manager templates
+## Current Supported F5 Google Deployment Manager templates

 The following is a list of the current *supported* F5 GDM templates.
 Click the link to view the README file which includes information on how to deploy the template in Google Cloud.